Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-domain-recipes.md

 **[Set up or purchase 3 domains on Route 53](./hubs-cloud-aws-domain-recipes.md#is-my-domain-set-up-on-route-53)**

 1. `mysite.com` - Houses subdomain as Hub site domain name + the other sites or purposes at the root
 2. `myhub.link` - Short link domain name
 3. `mysite-internal.com` - Internal server domain.
 This can be any name you want, and will not be seen by users.

+**Warning!** Do not create a _new_ Hosted Zone for the subdomain `hub.mysite.com` on Route 53.
+The Cloudformation template will create CNAME records on the Hosted Zone for your root domain, `mysite.com`, to manage the subdomain connections for you.

 **Next, specify the following when creating the stack:**